The reverse mathematics of the pigeonhole hierarchy

 \begin{definition} Let $\Gamma$ be a family of formulas.
 A \emph{forcing relation} for $\Gamma$ is a relation $\Vdash \subseteq \PP \times \Gamma$ such that for every~$c \in \PP$ and $\varphi(G) \in \Gamma$, \begin{enumerate} \item If $c \Vdash \varphi(G)$, then $c$ forces $\varphi(G)$ ; \item The set of conditions~$c$ such that $c \Vdash \varphi(G)$ or $c \Vdash \neg \varphi(G)$ is dense ; \item If $c \Vdash \varphi(G)$ and $d \leq c$ then $d \Vdash \varphi(G)$. \end{enumerate} \end{definition}

 The first property, known as \qt{forcing implies truth}, states the soundness of the relation, while the second property states is completeness.
-The definition is equivalent to the statement \qt{for every sufficiently generic filter~$\F$ and every~$\varphi(G) \in \Gamma$, $\varphi(G_\F)$ holds iff $c \Vdash \varphi(G)$ for some condition~$c \in \F$.}
+The definition is equivalent to the statement \qt{for every sufficiently generic filter~$\F$ and every~$\varphi(G) \in \Gamma$, $\varphi(G_\F)$ holds if and only if $c \Vdash \varphi(G)$ for some condition~$c \in \F$.}